-When people talk about losing weight what they are really talking about is losing body fat and changing their body composition.
-The problem is that the process of cutting back on calories in order to speed up fat loss will also result in muscle loss as well – not what you want.
+Losing weight is not actually the hard part – changing the body composition is.
+The problem is that the process of cutting back on calories in order to speed up fat loss will also result in muscle loss as well – not what you want for health or better physique or improved muscle definition.

 Remember you cannot exercise yourself out of a bad diet if you want to lose weight as a recent review paper highlighted.
 For optimal health we need a programme that focuses on building muscle and losing fat at the same time.
 While that might sound simple, in practice it is not always easy.
 Typically people cut back too hard on calories which in turn makes it hard to build muscle.
 To make matters worse as we age we naturally lose muscle making it more important to focus on building not losing muscle mass.